-- Adopt and uphold a Privacy Plan which meets or exceeds all minimum standards in the Baseline Privacy Statement. - Train and monitor all users and Security Officer upholding system privacy. - Monitor agencies to ensure adherence to their adopted Privacy Plan. - Develop action and compliance plans for agencies that do not have adequate Privacy Statements. - Maintain the HMIS Website to keep all references within the Baseline Privacy Statement up to date. - Provide training to agencies and users on this Privacy Plan.
+- Adopt and uphold a Privacy Plan which meets or exceeds all minimum standards in the Baseline Privacy Statement. - Train and monitor all users upholding system privacy. - Monitor agencies to ensure adherence to their adopted Privacy Plan. - Develop action and compliance plans for agencies that do not have adequate Privacy Statements. - Maintain the HMIS Website to keep all references within the Baseline Privacy Statement up to date. - Provide training to agencies and users on this Privacy Plan. - Remove all personally identifiable information from user accounts after they have been inactive for 7 years.
+This PII may be stored in a secure location to enable the system administrator reidentify records if the need arises.